English as an Additional Language (EAL)

 There is no extra cost for children who need to attend additional support classes throughout the day.
 Extra costs are only invoked where there are specific additions that – in our experience – a few parents may wish us to pursue, for example in strengthening an accent for conversational English.

 There are a range of assessments that reveal language competencies at numerous points in the students’ progress through the school, including the admissions test, the MAP assessments and teacher assessments.
 Language support comes from lesson differentiation and peer help, direct teacher assistance, learning assistant help and extra-curricular programs.
-The professional development program includes input to all teachers on techniques for teaching EAL Older students have an option to enter for IELTS or similar assessments.
+The professional development program includes input to all teachers on techniques for teaching EAL Older students have an option to enter for similar assessments.

-For students having to learn both English and Arabic as new languages, it is likely that a fuller range of support interventions will be required and customized programs are discussed and agreed with parents at admission.
+For students having to learn both French and Arabic as new languages, it is likely that a fuller range of support interventions will be required and customized programs are discussed and agreed with parents at admission.
 The full range could include: added language lessons in school time, breaks and after-school, at-home support including through supported online resources; classroom adaptations including the use of peers and teaching assistants to support work in-class; and guidance to parents.
 The school is very happy to work with families to accelerate children’s progress and integrate them fully in school life.